What to do if you’re experiencing difficulty

 We appreciate there are times when personal circumstances can make it difficult to meet all your financial commitments.
-If you’re struggling to make an excess payment or repay a debt to QBE, please contact your claims officer directly or visit our Financial Hardship page.
+If you’re struggling to make an excess payment or repay a debt to QBE, there are a range of support options available.
+Please contact your claims officer directly or visit our financial hardship page.

 Premium payment options for QBE’s customers

-If you are a QBE customer for general insurance products and your personal circumstances mean you’re having difficulty making a premium payment please contact us on 133 723 to talk to our team about how we can help.
+If you’re a QBE customer for general insurance products and your personal circumstances mean you’re having difficulty making a premium payment, please contact us on 133 723 to talk to our team about how we can help.

 |National Debt Line||

 1800 007 007

 |Translating and Interpreting Services (TIS)||13 14 50